Home Blog When to Say No to a Management Client

 The "Gut Feeling" Factor

 Sometimes prospects create undefined discomfort.
-Trust instincts—your subconscious detects patterns before conscious analysis articulates them.
+Trust instincts, your subconscious detects patterns before conscious analysis articulates them.

 "Something feels off about this prospect" is valid reason to decline or investigate more carefully.
+This connects to the broader reality described in how agencies burn out even without increasing workload - chronic wrong-client stress is one of the most overlooked contributors to agency burnout.

 When Wrong-Fit Clients Are Worth Accepting